10 Best Things for Solo Travellers to Do on the Great Ocean Road

 6. Hit the Great Ocean Road Brewhouse & Join a Tasting Table

-Traveling solo doesn’t mean missing out on good food and drinks.
+Solo travel is actually a great excuse to linger over a good meal, browse local produce or enjoy a drink somewhere with a view.
 The Great Ocean Road Brewhouse in Apollo Bay has a huge selection of craft beers, and if whiskey, gin or wine is your preferred poison, then their tasting tables are a great way to strike up a convo with fellow travellers.

 7. Whale Watching in Warrnambool

-Almost every year between June and September, female Southern Right whales return to the waters of Warrnambool’s Logans Beach to calve.
+Almost every year between May to October, female Southern Right whales return to the waters of Warrnambool’s Logans Beach to calve.
 The whales often swim within a hundred metres of the shore.
-They can be viewed from a specially constructed platform in the sand dunes or from the beach.
+Try your luck viewing them from a specially constructed platform in the sand dunes or from the beach.

 8. Take a Sunset Walk at the Twelve Apostles

-9. Camp Under the Stars at a Great Ocean Road Park
+9. Sleep Under the Stars at a Great Ocean Road Park

 Nothing beats a clear autumn night under a star-filled sky.
 Whether you’re in a tent, a van, or a cozy cabin, staying in a Great Ocean Road Park lets you disconnect, breathe, and fully embrace solo travel at its best.